From AoI to QVAoI: Query-Based Semantics-Aware Scheduling for Energy-Harvesting IoT Systems: Numerical Results

 \subsection{The Impact of Channel Success Probability $p_s$}

 In Figs. \ref{fig:VAoIVsPs} and \ref{fig:QVAoIVsPs}, the average VAoI and average QVAoI of the system are depicted as functions of $p_s$.
-We have fixed the parameters $\beta=0.2$, $p_t=0.3$, $b_{\text{max}}=15$, and $\Delta_{\text{max}}=19$, while $q=1$ and $q=0.5$, respectively.
-As expected, an increase in channel success probability improves the performance of the system across different policies, with the VAoI-Optimal and QVAoI-Optimal policies demonstrating the best performance.
+We have fixed the parameters $\beta=0.2$, $p_t=0.3$, and $b_{\text{max}}=15$, while $q=1$ and $q=0.5$, respectively.
+As expected, an increase in channel success probability improves system performance across different policies, with the VAoI-Optimal and QVAoI-Optimal policies achieving the best performance.